UPSC Prelims Result 2026 OUT: Check Qualified Candidates List & Download PDF

 8. There is no mechanism to challenge your Prelims result - the qualified list is final and authoritative.

-FAQs about UPSC Prelims Result
+FAQs about UPSC Prelims Result 2026

-How do I check whether my roll number is in the UPSC prelims result PDF?+
+How do I check whether my roll number is in the UPSC Prelims result PDF?+

-Can I check the UPSC prelims result by name instead of roll number?+
+Can I check the UPSC Prelims result by name instead of roll number?+

-When will my UPSC prelims marks be available, and how do I access them?+
+When will my UPSC Prelims marks be available, and how do I access them?+

 UPSC does not release individual Prelims marks at the time of result declaration.
 Marks for all stages of the Civil Services Examination - including Prelims - are made available only after the final result of the entire examination is published.
 Candidates can then apply to UPSC through the proper channel to obtain their marks.

-The Prelims result is simply a list of candidates who have cleared the Preliminary Examination and are eligible to appear in Mains.
+No. The Prelims result is simply a list of roll numbers of candidates who have cleared the Preliminary Examination and are eligible to appear in Mains.
 It is not ranked and carries no merit order.
 The final UPSC merit list - which determines your rank, service allocation, and cadre - is published only after all three stages (Mains written exam, Personality Test, and document verification) are complete.
 Your Prelims score does not contribute to your final rank.

 What happens if I miss the DAF deadline after clearing Prelims?+